 - Explore the educational opportunities available, select a major in which they will succeed and enjoy and put forth their best efforts in the classroom

-- Take advantage of the tremendous array of opportunities outside of class by choosing meaningful ways to become active citizens in the campus and broader community
+- Take advantage of the tremendous array of opportunities outside of class by choosing meaningful ways to become active citizens on campus and in the broader community

 - Embrace opportunities to experience, interact with, and learn from the broad diversity of people in the Penn State community